lingsihui/ip/docs/README.md

  _**Important tips**_ :
  * For Event and Delete tasks: Accept dates in a format yyyy-mm-dd format and print in a different format
  MMM dd yyy.
-If date is not in a proper format, error message will be shown :
+If date is not valid, error message will be shown :
     * e.g. : `event meeting /at 2019-10-15`,
      outcome: